wrfchem-leeds/WRFotron/docs/source/index.rst

 ===========
 WRFotron uses pre-built executables on ARC4 from CEMAC.
 Everything required is loaded in :code:`config.bash`, including Python, NCO, NCL, WPS, WRFMeteo, WRFChem, preprocessors, and ncview.

-1. Log into ARC4 and clone the WRFotron repo:
+1. Log into ARC4, clone the WRFotron repo, and edit the :code:`chainDir` path within :code:`config.bash` if it is not :code:`/nobackup/${USER}/WRFotron`:

 .. code-block:: bash